UNCLASSIFIED (U)

 NOTE: As tattoos and body modifications are permanently applied, and also aid in identification, there is no requirement that tattoos or body modifications be covered with either clothing or makeup.

 h.
-There must be no hair obscuring the eyes (ICAO 9303 section 3.9).
+There must be no hair obscuring the eyes.
 For example, in the following photograph the applicant's hair obscures the eyes:

 Applicant photograph with hair obscuring an eye.

 i.
-Headphones, “Bluetooth,” or other similar devices must not be worn in passport photographs.
+Headphones, Bluetooth devices, or other similar electronic devices must not be worn in passport photographs.

 j.
-Except as detailed above, you may request a signed statement regarding the religious attire or medical necessity in any questionable cases.
-An example of a questionable case is one in which the attire does not appear in the identification submitted with the application.
+Except as detailed above, you may request a signed statement regarding the religious attire or medical necessity in any ambiguous cases.
+An example of an ambiguouscase is one in which the attire does not appear in the identification submitted with the application.

 8 FAM 402.1-5 Facial Expression

 a.
 The applicant’s expression should be natural.
-Normal, unexaggerated smiles are acceptable, but unusual expressions and squinting are not (ICAO 9303 3.9).
+Normal, unexaggerated smiles are acceptable, but unusual expressions and squinting are not.

 8 FAM 402.1-6 Religious Objections to Photograph Requirements